Boston Camera Club: Exhibitions

-Member exhibitions, 1880s–1910

 About the Boston Society of Amateur Photographers, as the club was first known, Sarah Greenough says its first shows "established many of the patterns and issues that would dominate future exhibitions" of photo clubs and societies in the U.S. In 1883 at MIT, the club held its first exhibition, an unusually large show of some 700 prints.
 The second exhibition in 1884 was held at the Boston Art Club.
 The third, in 1885, included male nudes, raising eyebrows in conservative Boston.
 In 1892 the club exhibited in the long-running triennial exhibition of the Massachusetts Charitable Mechanic Association.
-In 1893, judges in the club's annual exhibition included American painter Edmund C. Tarbell, and Boston photo studio owner and club honorary member Frank Rowell.
+In 1893, judges in the club's annual exhibition included American painter Edmund C. Tarbell, and Boston photo studio owner and club honorary member, the aforementioned Frank Rowell.
 In the club's 7th and 10th member exhibitions in 1895 and 1898, member Emma D. Sewall won the top award.
 Prominent also in the 1898 show were club members Sarah Jane Eddy and Boston personality Sarah Choate Sears.

-In 1898 the Boston Camera Club exhibited 250 prints by well-known Boston photographer and club member Fred Holland Day.
-About 1904 it exhibited its members' work at Day's studio in Boston.
-In 1904 it also helped organize, and exhibited in, a photograph exhibition at the Louisiana Purchase Exposition, the St. Louis World's Fair.
-In 1907 the club showed the work of member Wendell G. Corthell.
-The club's annual show of 1910, which photographic journal Photo-Era called the club's "best for many years", had prints by Eddy, Frank R. Fraprie, Horace A. Latimer, and Joseph Prince Loud.
+In 1898 the Boston Camera Club exhibited 250 prints by Fred Holland Day.
+About 1904 it exhibited members' work at Day's studio in Boston.
+In 1904 it helped organize, and exhibited in, a photograph exhibition at the Louisiana Purchase Exposition, the St. Louis World's Fair.
+In 1907 the club showed the work of Wendell G. Corthell.
+The club's annual show of 1910, which Photo-Era called the club's "best for many years," had prints by Eddy, Frank R. Fraprie, Horace A. Latimer, and Joseph Prince Loud.